dylanaraps/dotfiles/scripts/fetch/Readme.md

 # fetch.sh

 This is the home of my fetch script!
-This script gathers info about your system
+This script gathers info
-<br\> and prints it to the terminal.
+<br\> about your system and prints it to the terminal.

-I've spent the past few days rewriting this and it now supports other distros
+I've spent the past few days rewriting this and it now supports
-<br\> as well as a ton of new features and bug fixes.
+<br\> other distros as well as a ton of new features and bug fixes.

 If you're having any issues or have any ideas, please open an issue!
-I can't test on many
+<br\> I can't test on many other distros and I want this to work
-<br/> other distros and I want this to work for as many people as possible.
+<br\> for as many people as possible.

 ![1](https://sr.ht/5aNV.png)